 Get More Information by Scheduling a Consultation

-Any woman who tests positive for BRCA mutated genes and are considering preventative mastectomies should schedule a consultation with Dr. Zenn to discuss reconstruction options going forward.
-Placement of the implant will not occur until two weeks following the breast removal mastectomy.
-However this delay of two weeks lowers the often high complication rate of immediate implant placement.
-Also this method is much quicker than the standard tissue expander-then implant placement route that takes many months to complete.
+Any woman who tests positive for BRCA mutated genes and is considering a preventative mastectomy should schedule a consultation with Dr. Zenn to discuss reconstruction options.
+Placement of the implant will not occur until two weeks following the breast removal mastectomy with the Zenn Delay.
+This delay of two weeks lowers the often high complication rate of the few surgeons who choose to do immediate implant placement, which Dr. Zenn never recommends.
+Also, this method is much quicker than the standard tissue expander-then implant placement route that takes many months to complete.

 Since Dr. Zenn uses your breast skin and nipple, the Zenn Delay results appear beautiful and natural.
 Early detection of breast cancer saves lives.
 Women with genetic mutations or a strong family history of breast cancer should consider preventative surgery in consultation with a breast surgeon.